jaanga/jaanga.github.io/cookbook-html/examples/github-api-rss/github-api-users-events/readme.md

 ### 2016-06-09 R3

+* Add descriptions to list of orgs
+* Add dates and descriptions to list of repos
+* Add optgroup to list of users
+* Add labels to events
+* Fix some links issues
+* Work on CSS
-* Go to top of page
+* Add go to top of page
-* Load all ten pages one after another
+* Add Load all ten pages one after another

 ### 2016-06-03